 beside your grave,

 even your dust obeys.

 Gyula Illyės (1912-1983) was the son of a wealthy gentleman and a domestic servant.
-A left-wing activist during his schooldays in Budapest, he could not complete his studies at the University of Budapest because and was forced to go intoto escape into exile in Vienna, Berlin, and Paris, where he met the leading surrealists.
+A left-wing activist during his schooldays in Budapest, he could not complete his studies at The University of Budapest and was forced to escape into exile in Vienna, Berlin, and Paris, where he met the leading surrealists.
 Returning in 1926, his expressionist and surrealist approach made his reputation.
 However, he fared little better under the communist regime that followed the war.
 The poem in this collection was written in 1950, during the most brutal years of the country’s Russian occupation.
 It became one of the most important revolutionary poems during the year of 1956, the time of the Hungarian Revolution, and gained him an international reputation.